55th Munich Security Conference: International cooperation

 During a panel discussion on the future of defence alliances, Japanese Foreign Minister Tarō Kōno called for greater international cooperation for the protection of the international order: "If the U.S. can no longer act alone as a policeman, Japan, Europe and other like-minded countries will have to increase burden-sharing."
 Other participants in the discussion, however, expressed doubts as to whether cooperating Central Powers would be able to stand their ground against competing goals of the Great Powers.

 Iranian Foreign Minister Mohammad Javad Zarif criticized the USA's demand to the Europeans to withdraw from the nuclear agreement with Iran and urged the European states to make a greater effort to preserve the agreement.

 Intermediate-Range Nuclear Forces Treaty (INF)

 Another focus of the conference was the INF Treaty.
 The speeches of Vice President of the United States Mike Pence and Russian Foreign Minister Sergey Lavrov made it clear that the failure of the INF Treaty could hardly be prevented.
 NATO Secretary General Jens Stoltenberg described the consequences of a failure of the INF Treaty as "very serious."
-In order to save the treaty, some participants expressed the hope that China would participate in the negotiations on medium-range nuclear systems, but this was rejected by Chinese foreign policy expert Yang Jiechi, as China rejects a "multilateralisation of the INF Treaty for the Asia-Pacific region."
+In order to save the treaty, some participants expressed the hope that China would participate in the negotiations on medium-range nuclear systems, but this was rejected by foreign chief of the Chinese Communist Party (CCP) Yang Jiechi, as China rejects a "multilateralisation of the INF Treaty for the Asia-Pacific region."
 India expressed similar sentiments.
 Chancellor Merkel warned against "blind rearmament" should the INF Treaty fail.